raspberrypilearning/turtley-amazing/worksheet.md

 1. Complete the square shape you've started by adding the next lines of code and press **Run**.
 Keep trying until you get it right.

 ### Challenge
-*Try and complete each of the challenges below.*
+Try to complete each of the challenges below.

-1. Draw a rectangle - Two of the four sides need to be longer.
+1. Draw a rectangle: two of the four sides need to be longer.
-1. Draw a triangle - How many degress do you need to turn?
+1. Draw a triangle: how many degrees do you need to turn?
-1. Draw a cross - Backwards and forwards work well together.
+1. Draw a cross: backwards and forwards work well together.
-2. Draw a circle - What happens if you turn lots?
+2. Draw a circle: what happens if you turn lots?

 ## Changing colours
 The default colour for the pen used by the turtle cursor is black, and the default background colour is white.
 You can change the colours to make your shapes look even better.